OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-boot.md

 chmod +x /root/rgb-led
 ```

-This command will allow your script to be run as a program.
+The command above will allow your script to be executed by entering `/root/rgb-led`.

 #### Editing the `/etc/rc.local` File

-The Omega reads the commands to run on boot from the `/etc/rc.local` file.
+The `/etc/rc.local` file is a process that runs on startup.

-// TODO: find a way to add emphasis to this line, since it's the focal point of the tutorial
+**When your Omega boots, it will read commands from the `/etc/rc.local` file, and execute them.**

  Type `vi /etc/rc.local` and you'll see the contents of the file: